Skip to content

 What Toolplane-MCP Should Expose

-toolplane-mcp should expose a small meta-tool surface:
+toolplane-mcp currently exposes a small meta-tool surface:

 search_capabilities(query, tags?)